What are the thirty-nine steps? A question that almost every adaptation answers differently.

 did for fantasy.
 The Thirty-Nine Steps

-is his most famous work, written in the run-up to World War One
+is his most famous work, published in 1915 and set during the run-up to World War One

 .
 It was a huge popular success and owed much to its 1903 predecessor, Erskine Childers' The Riddle Of The Sands